 In September 2000, the GA held a high-level plenary session called the United Nations Millennium Summit.
 At the summit, world leaders met to discuss ways to combat the worldwide dilemmas of poverty, disease, discrimination against women, and environmental degradation.
-At the end of the summit, member states adopted eight measurable goals now called the Millennium Development Goals (MDGs) with a target date of 2015.
-The goals are to:
+At the end of the summit, member states adopted eight measurable goals now called the Millennium Development Goals (MDGs) with a target date of 2015.26 The goals are to:

 - 1. Eradicate extreme poverty and hunger

 - 2. Achieve universal primary education

 - 3. Promote gender equality and empower women

 - 4. Reduce child mortality

 - 5. Improve maternal health

 - 6. Combat HIV/AIDs, malaria, and other diseases

 - 7. Ensure environmental sustainability

-- 8. A global partnership for development.
+- 8. A global partnership for development.27

 Since 2000, the GA has demanded and received annual reports quantifying country and regional progress towards the MDGs.
 In this way, the GA encourages both short- and long-term progress on the goals.
-The GA has also repeatedly urged all developed member states to commit to donating 0.7 percent of their country's gross domestic product toward overseas development assistance.
-Although progress has been uneven, both in terms of developed country assistance and less-developed country progress, the MDGs have given the world clear goals for its discussions and efforts regarding development.
-As of 2012, forty percent of the targets have been met or are expected to be met by 2015, while ten percent of the indicators have deteriorated or shown no progress.
+The GA has also repeatedly urged all developed member states to commit to donating 0.7 percent of their country's gross domestic product toward overseas development assistance.28 Although progress has been uneven, both in terms of developed country assistance and less-developed country progress, the MDGs have given the world clear goals for its discussions and efforts regarding development.